amplitude/amplitude-docs/content/collections/data/en/transformations.md

 ---
 id: 34900232-5084-4b90-89aa-0bccbc06a95b
 blueprint: data
-title: 'Transformations: Retroactively modify your event data structure'
+title: 'Using transformations to fix your data'
 source: 'https://help.amplitude.com/hc/en-us/articles/5913315221915-Transformations-Retroactively-modify-your-event-data-structure'
 this_article_will_help_you:
   - 'Understand and create the main types of transformations'